librlaurie/dreamlib/methods.md

 We discussed the great tools for self-publishing: Jekyll (especially the great themes **Ed** and **Wax**), Omeka, Scalar.
 Also some great larger publishing tools: Manifold, Fulcrum, and Stanford's custom platform.

-We dug a little into markdown, with the helpful [Markdown Tutorial](https://www.markdowntutorial.com/)
+We dug a little into Markdown, with the helpful [Markdown Tutorial](https://www.markdowntutorial.com/)

 #### _Jekyll + Markdown + 45 minutes of furiously collaborative (and caffeinated) work = this website (i.e. a lesson in how projects actually get done....)_